 Once the asset strategy was defined, Asset Twin models and analytics were designed to establish the basis for remote monitoring which automatically identifies inefficient assets, detects early indications of machine failure, and prescribes corrective actions to mitigate potential failures.
 For each dominant or high-risk failure mode, data streams the machine produced were identified and analytical models were defined, simulated, and tuned to predict potential failure to allow resources at the monitoring center to warn the customer directly and dispatch service technicians at the optimal time to minimize customer disruption.

 With the Asset Twin defined, monitoring through a centralized diagnostic and customer support center will now be implemented to manage the entire fleet of assets as a managed service.
-The Itus Digital solution and approach used a systematic process to capture the design, operation and maintenance expertise of the equipment which is now modeled as an asset twin which can monitor the machines in real time and provide early detection of potential failures.
-With the Itus solution the OEM was able to leverage the application framework to enable the managed service, capturing their unique intellectual property of their equipment and build an offering that delivers true results to their customers quickly.
+The Itus Digital solution and approach used a systematic process to capture the design, operation, and maintenance expertise of the equipment which is now modeled as an asset twin which can monitor the machines in real-time and provide early detection of potential failures.
+With the Itus solution, the OEM was able to leverage the application framework to enable the managed service, capturing the unique intellectual property of their equipment and build an offering that delivers true results to their customers quickly.

 The program will ease machine commissioning activities, reduce reactive service calls, and enhance the machine’s productivity for the customer.
 In addition to the core benefits to the customer, the offering also provides the OEM with an integrated environment to collaborate with customers on the operation of the equipment, ensure service technicians have a complete understanding of all faults and parts required at time of dispatch.
 As an added benefit, the data, analytics, and advisories also provide a key understanding on how products are performing in the field which can be leveraged to continually improve machine design and performance.